chearmstrong/ask-monzo/README.md

 # Ask Monzo (Peronal Alexa Skill) 💬

 This is very much a rough WIP.
-I'm sharing this, following a discussion on the [Monzo Community Forum](https://community.monzo.com/t/alexa-skill-account-linking-anyone-got-it-working-with-monzo/60242).
+I'm sharing this following a discussion on the [Monzo Community Forum](https://community.monzo.com/t/alexa-skill-account-linking-anyone-got-it-working-with-monzo/60242).

-**Note:** I only have the balance query working at the minute, although [./src/managers/monzo.js](src/managers/monzo.js) has some other functions for getting account(s) and transactions too.
+**Note:** I only have the balance query working at the minute, although [src/managers/monzo.js](src/managers/monzo.js) has some other functions for getting account(s) and transactions too.

 ## Getting started 💻